 Since the beginning of work management, one tool has dominated business processes; Microsoft Excel.

-But fast forward to now, and the rise of work management tools, and we have monday.com; a tool designed specifically around a low code/no code automation mentality, with ease of use and collaboration at its heart.
+But fast forward to now, and with the rise of work management tools, we have monday.com; a tool designed specifically around a low code/no code automation mentality, with ease of use and collaboration at its heart.

-But when there is already an established tool like Excel why would you switch?
+But when there is already an established tool like Excel, why would you switch?

 monday.com is a Work OS